BraJCaz/CECS427Assignment4/README.md

 -- plot
 - This requests that the graph should be plotted.
 This parameter triggers our graph which includes, nodes, plots, edges and possiblty additional metrics or shortest paths.
 -- interactive
 - This requests that our program demonstrates a round of every graph which is also our output.
 A round is known as the seller graph, computed constricted sets matching and updating our evaluation based on our results.

+# Results
+- When I ran this given command for the assignment, it gave me 3 of both buyers and sellers for my loaded market graph before my first round and my valuations.
+- For round 1, it gave me a matching set and 4 constricted sets.
+- For round 2, it gave me the same exact thing as round 1.
+- For round 3, it gave me 5 matching sets and our constricted sellers are a final set.
+- Finally, I calculated my market-clearing equilibrium graph.